kedingp/knockout/README.md

 # knockout
 A tool to help making decisions in case of huge samples.
-Think, eg., about choosing a film to watch on Netflix.
+Think, eg., about choosing a movie to watch on Netflix.
 The idea behind knockout is to split the selections into small chunks, select a favourite in every chunk and knock out the others.
 After only a few rounds you will have your favourite movie to watch.

 Install:
 1. Clone repo